omvatten/qdiv/docs/Information and statistics.rst

    stats.print_info(obj)

-Prints information about the number of samples, number of reads, minimum and maximum number of reads in a samples, meta data, etc.
+Prints information about the number of samples, number of reads, minimum and maximum number of reads in a samples, meta data, taxonomy, etc.

 .. code-block:: python